 Open up PSPRadio and connect to your radio station, everything should be working fine.

-If you want to use the Retawq plugin instead here's what you have to do: Select the Retawq plugin.
+Next press Start and go into the plugins menu.
+Select the Retawq plugin.
 Scroll down to the bottom where you added that link in tips.html.
 Press X and you should be on the server control menu!
 You can request your artist or search by track (if you can stand the keyboard).
 You must wait until your current song finishes, only then can you hear the next song you requested.

 And that's how you stream all your music to your PSP on demand.